 How Digital West Can Help

 Depending on the size of your organization and whether you have multiple locations, we have IT services, consultation and infrastructure resources to take you where you want to go.
 Our data center is SOC 2 Type 2 certified and our rigid security standards protect your most sensitive financial records.
 Our ultra-high-speed fiber optic Internet is extremely reliable and designed to quickly and securely deliver even the most sensitive data, and you can count on our live, local Customer Service Team to be there when you need them.
-Here are three of our most popular programs for financial institutions:
+Here are two of our most popular programs for financial institutions:

 According to Depository Trust & Clearing Corporation, 46% of respondents cited cyber security as their top concern and 80% cited it as a Top 5 risk overall.
 In order to meet strict security standards and policies, multiple community banks have turned to Digital West to create a secure private network.
 We’ll also scan your systems for vulnerabilities, upgrade your hardware, and proactively monitor your network for malicious activity.

-We the most sophisticated software available to manage backups of your desktops, laptops, file servers, as well as Exchange, SQL and other complex databases.
+We have the most sophisticated software available to manage backups of your desktops, laptops, file servers, as well as Exchange, SQL and other complex databases.
 You can take advantage of our colocation facilities and virtual resource pool to scale your resources up and down quickly.
 Digital West enables clients to meet compliance standards, maintain strong network security, and sleep soundly at night knowing their data is stored and backed up nightly.